rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 Rust's ownership and strongly typed features played a crucial role in allowing the gameplay code to scale to more complex and detailed mechanics, while retaining correct, clean and bug-free code.

-CyberGate Playground is a passion project, and while it's not open source, I believe in the power of community and love engaging with fellow developers.
-If you're interested in the game's progress or want to chat about all things CyberGate, feel free to join the [Discord server][cybergate-discord]
+CyberGate Playground is a passion project.
+If you're interested in the game's progress, join the [Discord server][cybergate-discord]

 [cybergate-shorts]: https://youtube.com/@cyber-gate/shorts
 [cybergate-discord]: https://discord.gg/P3D8weeQ7Z